mrixon95/FullStackApplication_PartA/README.md

-### Planning methodology using Trello board and Gantt chart:
+## Planning methodology using Trello board and Gantt chart

 In order to plan out the tasks to complete for my Python Flask App, I will be using a Trello board.